syvb/iter.ca/content/post/hostnames.md

 - Pokémon: `mewtwo`, `mew`, `bronzong`
 - Random characters: `nas484e5d`, `otx82wn9xnzcygap6bsc`, `o25e62iw8ab88gg8`

 Using a hostname unrelated to what is happening on the host allows for more flexibility if the use changes in the future.
-It makes less sense for virtual machines with a particular use determined at creation time.
+It makes less sense for host with a particular use determined at creation time, which can be reimaged or have their VM destroyed if that use isn't needed anymore.
+Hostnames reflect if the host is treated like cattle or like a pet.

 Only 14.2% of hostnames have duplicates: 86% of hostnames are unique.